Short answer: Yes, raw salmon heads for dogs are perfectly fine to feed as long as they’ve been frozen beforehand. More on that later.

-Salmon heads are a rich source of protein, chock full of Omega-3 fatty acids, iron, zinc, calcium, and a good amount of Vitamin A.
+Raw salmon heads are a rich source of protein, chock full of Omega-3 fatty acids, iron, zinc, calcium, and a good amount of Vitamin A.

-I found the salmon heads at the fish counter of a local, Korean-owned, asian grocery store on my search for odd cuts of meat.
-I thought I might find something like chicken feet and/or organs.
+I found the raw salmon heads at the fish counter of a local, Korean-owned, asian grocery store on my search for odd cuts of meat.
+Originally I thought I might find something like chicken feet and/or organs.

-I had been meaning to check it out for a while and am glad I drove the 12 miles one way.
-They had exactly two salmon heads left, so I snatched them up before anyone else could.
+Either way, I had been meaning to check it out for a while and am glad I drove the 12 miles one way.
+They had exactly two raw salmon heads left!
+Of course I snatched them up before anyone else could.

 If you can’t find an asian grocery store with a fish section, try your luck at a better stocked traditional supermarket.
 I’m thinking of The Fresh Market, Harris Teeter, or Wegmans.

 While browsing the raw food community on Instagram, I found salmon heads for sale from San Francisco Raw (sfraw), but they don’t ship.
 All of their orders must be picked up in their store or, if you live in the greater San Francisco area, they can be delivered to a local address.
 They charge $3.00 per lb of salmon heads/tail/trim.

 I was just recently contacted by the owner of Primitive Choice, a prey model raw pet food retailer located in Colorado, to let me know that they also carry salmon heads and ship to most states.
-The cost for one salmon head is $4.12.
+The cost for one raw salmon head is $4.12.

 I also found an Australian raw dog food retailer who delivers within the Sydney metropolitan area, so if you live near Sydney, try your luck with them!
-They’re called The Right Start Pet Food and sell whole salmon heads in 10 kg packs for AU $30, so about 20 lbs worth of salmon heads for US $23.
+They’re called The Right Start Pet Food and sell whole raw salmon heads in 10 kg packs for AU $30, so about 20 lbs worth of salmon heads for US $23.
 That’s a pretty good deal!

-And to keep it international, I also found a raw dog food retailer in the UK (in Grimsby) who sells whole salmon heads.
+And to keep it international, I also found a raw dog food retailer in the UK (in Grimsby) who also sells whole raw salmon heads.
 They’re called Skipper’s Pet Products and also sell them in 10 kg packs.
 Their cost is £25, so about US $33.

-I decided to feed the salmon heads on the grass in our backyard because I really didn’t feel like stinking up the house.
+I decided to feed the raw salmon heads on the grass in our backyard because I really didn’t feel like stinking up the house.
 Don’t get me wrong, I like fish myself and eat it just about every other week.